-In accordance with the applicable statutes and the regulations governing the consolidated plan regulations, the jurisdiction certifies that:
+In accordance with the applicable statutes and the regulations governing the consolidated plan regulations, the jurisfiction certifies that:

-Affirmatively Further Fair Housing .- The jurisdiction will affirmatively further fair housing.
+Affirmatively Further Fair Housing -- The jurisdiction will affirmatively further fair housing.

-Uniform Relocation Act and Anti-displacement and Relocation Plan - It will comply with the acquisition and relocation requirements of the Uniform Relocation Assistance and Real Property Acquisition Policites Act of 1970, as amended, (42 U.S.C.
+Uniform Relocation Act and Anti-displacement and Relocation Plan -- It will comply with the acquisition and relocation requirements of the Uniform Relocation Assistance and Real Property Acquisition Polities Act of 1970, as amended, (42 U.S.C.
 4601-4655) and implementing regulations at 49 CFR Part 24.
-It has in effect and is following a residential arti-displacement, and relocation assistance plan required under 24 CFR Part 42 in coancetton with any activity assisted with funding under the Community Development Block Grant or HOME programs.
+It has in effect and is following a residential anti-displacement and relocation assistance plan required under 24 CFR Part 42 in connection with any activity assisted with funding under the Community Development Block Grant or HOME programs.

-Anti-Lobbying -To the best of the jurisdiction's knowledge and belief:
+Anti-Lobbying -- To the best of the jurisdiction's knowledge and ballef:

-- 1. No Federal appropriated funds have been paid or will be paid, by or on behalf of it, to any person for influencing or attempting to influence an officer or employee of any agency, a Member of Congress, an officer or employee of Congress, can employee of a Member of Congress in connection with the awarding of any Federal contract, the making of any Federal grant, the making of any Federal loan, the entering into of any cooperative agreement, and the extension, continuation, renewal, amendment, or modification of any Federal contract, grant, loan, or cooperative agreement; - 2.
-If any funds other than Federal appropriated funds have been paid or will be paid to any person for influencing or attempting to influence an officer or employee of any agency, a Member of Congress, or an employee of a Member of Congress in connection with this Federal contract, grant, loan, or cooperative agreement, it will complete and submit Standard Form-LLL, "Disclosure Form to Report Lobbying," in accordance with its instructions; and - 3.
-It will require that the language of paragraph 1 and 2 of this anti-lobbying certification be included in the award documents for all subawards at all tiers (including subcontracts, subgrants, and contracts under grants, loans, and cooperative agreements) and that all subrecipients shall certify and disclose accordingly.
+1. No Federal appropriated funds have been paid or will be paid, by or on heltalf of it, to any person for influencing or attempting to influence an officer or employee of any agency, a Member of Congress, an officer or employee of a Member of Congress in connection with the awarding of any Federal contract, the making of any Federal grant, the making of any Federal loss, the entering into of any cooperative agreement, and the extension, continuation, renoval, anothment, or modification of any Federal contract, grant, loan, or cooperative agreement;

+2. If any finds other than Federal appropriated funds have been paid or will be paid to any person for influencing or attempting to influence an officer or employee of any agency, a Member of Congress, an officer or employee of a Member of Congress, in connection with this Federal contract, grant, loan, or cooperative agreement, it will complete and submit Standard Form-LLL, "Disclosure Form to Report Lubbying," in accordance with its instructions; and

+3. It will require that the (anguage of paragraph 1 and 2 of this anti-lobbying confidentiation be included in the award documents for all subawards at all tiers (including subcontracts, subgrants, and contracts ordergrants, loans, and cooperative agreements) and that all subrecipients shall certify and disclose accordingly.

-Authority of Jurisdiction -The consolidated plan is authorized under State and local law (as applicable) and the jurisdiction possesses the legal authority to carry out the programs for which it is seeking funding, in accordance with applicable HUD regulations.
+Authority of Jurisdiction - The consolidated plan is authorized upder State and local law (as applicable) and the jurisdiction possesses the legal authority to carry out the programs for which it is seeking funding, in accordance with applicable HGD regulations.

-Consistency with plan -The housing activities to be undertaken with Community Development Block Grant, HOME, Emergency Solutions Grant, and Housing Opportunities for Persons With AIDS funds are consistent with the strategic plan in the jurisdiction's consolidated plan.
+Consistency with plan --The housing activities to be undertaken with Community Development Block Grant, HOME, Emergency Solutions Grant, and Housing Opportunities for Persons With AIDS funds are consistent with the strategic plan in the jurisdiction's consolidated plan.

-Section 3 -- It will comply with section 3 of the Housing and Urban Development Act of 1968 (12 U.S.C., 1201u) and implementing regulations at 24 CFR Part 135.
+Section 3 -- It will comply with section 3 of the Heaving and Urban Development Act of 1968 (32 U.S.C.
+1701a) ageliandementing regulations at 24 CPR Part 135.

-Signature of Authorized Official Date
+Signature of Authorized Official